Dreyfus CEO says 'confident' Argentina will win biodiesel case

-BUENOS AIRES Commodity trader Louis Dreyfus Co's chief executive officer told Reuters on Wednesday he was "confident" Argentina would prevail in fighting an "unjust" biodiesel dumping case in the United States.
+BUENOS AIRES (Reuters) - Commodity trader Louis Dreyfus Co's chief executive officer told Reuters on Wednesday he was "confident" Argentina would prevail in fighting an "unjust" biodiesel dumping case in the United States.

 Argentina does not sell the fuel below cost, Dreyfus's Gonzalo Ramirez Martiarena said on the sidelines of the Financial Times Commodities Americas Summit.